indiagrant/indiagrant/README.md

 **indiagrant/indiagrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-<h1> I'm a fullstack developer <h1/>
+I'm a fullstack developer
-- 🤓 I’m currently learning how to become a Full-Stack Web Dev with the School of Code!
+- 🌍 Based in London, UK
-- 👯 I’m looking to collaborate on any beginner projects.
+- 🤓 Currently learning how to become a Full-Stack Web Dev with the School of Code!
-- 📫 How to reach me: either Linkedin or my email adress: indiaclaragrant@hotmail.com
+- 👯 Looking to collaborate on any beginner projects.
-- 🌟 Pronouns: she/her
+- 📫 Contact me on either via Linkedin or email at indiaclaragrant@hotmail.com